Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are a variety of options available when it comes to getting a new car.
+There are a variety of options available when it comes to getting Mazda financing in Canada.
 These include:

 - Unsecured loans.
 This loan doesn’t require collateral and can be used to cover extra costs that come with buying a Mazda like registration fees.
 But you’ll need excellent credit to qualify.